webeweb/smsmode-library/DOCUMENTATION.md

 // or use an access token.
 // $provider->getAuthentication()->setAccessToken("accessToken");

-// Creates a Sending SMS message model.
+// Create a Sending SMS message model.
 $model = new SendingSMSMessageRequest();
 $model->setMessage("message")
 $model->addNumero("33600000001")
 $model->addNumero("33600000002")
 // ...

-// Calls the API and get the response.
+// Call the API and get the response.
 $response = $provider->sendingSMSMessage($model);

 // Handle the response.